crate/cloud-tutorials/docs/edge/introduction.rst

 '''''''''''''

 Next, go through the cluster configuration process.
-You will see that a cluster can now be deployed to you custom region.
+You will see that a cluster can now be deployed to your custom region.
 You can move directly to the cluster configuration.
 Configure your desired hardware values for CPU, RAM, storage, and number of nodes.